gettilled/tilled-example-monorepo/apple-pay-react-ts-checkout-ngrok/README.md

 ### Verifying your Domain for Apple Pay

 1. In this example, we have already added [**Tilled's Apple Domain Verification File**](https://api.tilled.com/apple-developer-merchantid-domain-association) and it should be reachable at `/.well-known/apple-developer-merchantid-domain-association` in the domain path.
-You can find the file in the repo [here](.well-known/apple-developer-merchantid-domain-association).

 - Make sure the file is accessible in your domain at `https://YOURDOMAIN.com/.well-known/apple-developer-merchantid-domain-association`.
 The page should either show the contents of what is shown [here](.well-known/apple-developer-merchantid-domain-association) or the file should be automatically downloaded when visiting the page.